Generalized parton distributions in spin-3/2 particles: PDFs, sum rules and helicity amplitudes

-\quad Similar procedure can be done for the case of GFFs.
-With the relation in Eq.~\eqref{Mellin} taking $a=1$, the sum rules between GPDs and GFFs are obtained as
+A similar procedure can be done for the case of GFFs.
+Taking $a=1$ in Eq.~\eqref{Mellin} it gives the sum rules connecting quark GPDs with GFFs,

-The second Mellin moment of $H_7$ vanishes because of the constraint by time reversal invariance and the second Mellin moment of $H_8$ disappears because of the tensor structure $n^\mu n^\nu n^\rho/(P \cdot n)^3$ has no correspondences in the parametrization of GFFs in Eq.~\eqref{GFFs}.
-Analogously, it also holds that the second Mellin moment of $H_3$ vanishes in the forward limit because of the constraint by time reversal invariance.
+The second Mellin moment of $E_7$ vanishes because of the time reversal invariance and that of $E_8$ disappears as well because the tensor structure $n^\mu n^\nu n^\rho/(P \cdot n)^3$ does not have the correspondence in the parametrization of GFFs in Eq.~\eqref{GFFs}.
+For the gluon GPDs, the factor $x$ should be absent and the integral should only go from 0 to 1.